JWLangford/knowledge-base-chatbot/README.md

 `POST /chat`

+Chat takes a question and returns an answer and a list of source documents.

 #### Request Body Parameters
 | Name  |  Type | Required | Description |
 | ------------- | ------------- | ------------- | ------------- |